cllckn/decision-support-systems/README.md

 * Artificial Neural Networks (ANN):
 * Basics of ANN and their role in decision-making
 * Building a simple ANN using Python (TensorFlow/Keras)
-* Integrating Python-based models with Web Applications using Apache Kafka
 * Hands-on exercises

 ### Module 6: Integrating Components into a DSS